okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/prepare-app/index.md

 After you have a SCIM implementation that passes all of the Runscope tests, you need to create your SCIM integration directly within Okta.

-Begin by signing up for [an Okta developer account](https://www.okta.com/integrate/signup/).
+Begin by signing up for an [Okta developer account](https://www.okta.com/integrate/signup/).

-1. After you request the developer account and have received the pointer to your developer org, open the link provided in the email.
+1. After you request the developer account and have received the initial email, open the link to your developer org.
 1. Navigate to the Developer Console in your Okta org by clicking **Admin**.
   ![Admin Button](/img/oin/scim_end-user-ui.png "Admin Button")
 1. Click **Developer Console** and then **Classic UI** to switch over to the Admin Console in your Okta org.